Corporate Bonds

 • Quotation is a percentage of par: 98.50 = $985.00, 102 = $1,020.00.

-Types of Corporate Bonds
+What Are the Types of Corporate Bonds?

-Convertible Bonds
+How Do Convertible Bonds Work?

-• Conversion ratio = Par Value / Conversion Price (fixed at issuance; adjusts only for stock splits or stock dividends).
+• Conversion ratio = Par Value / Conversion Price (fixed at issuance; adjusts only for splits or stock dividends).

 • Investment value (straight-bond value) is a price floor.